getsentry/sentry-dotnet/src/Sentry.Diagnostics.DiagnosticSource/README.md

 You will not need to include this package into your project if your project matches one of the following criteria:

-* Your project Targets .NET 5 or greater.
+* Your project Targets .NET Core 3 or greater.
-* Your project includes the nuget [Sentry.AspNetCore](https://www.nuget.org/packages/Sentry.AspNetCore) version 3.8.4 or greater.
+* Your project includes the nuget [Sentry.AspNetCore](https://www.nuget.org/packages/Sentry.AspNetCore) version 3.9.0 or greater.
-* Your project includes the nuget [Sentry.AspNet](https://www.nuget.org/packages/Sentry.AspNet) version 3.8.4 or greater.
+* Your project includes the nuget [Sentry.AspNet](https://www.nuget.org/packages/Sentry.AspNet) version 3.9.0 or greater.

 ### Screenshots